-- degradation and durability of solar panels; - quality of construction; - random failure of satellite components, which could result in significant damage to or loss of a satellite; - amount of fuel the satellite consumes; and - damage or destruction as a result of electrostatic storms, terrorist attacks, collisions with other objects in space or other events, such as nuclear detonations, occurring in space.
+- degradation and durability of solar panels; - quality of construction; - random failure of satellite components, which could result in significant damage to or loss of a satellite; - amount of fuel the satellite consumes; - the performance of third parties that manage the operation of its satellites; and - damage or destruction as a result of electrostatic storms, terrorist attacks, collisions with other objects in space or other events, such as nuclear detonations, occurring in space.

 In the ordinary course of operation, satellites experience failures of component parts and operational and performance anomalies.
 Components on several of Sirius XM Holdings' in-orbit satellites have failed, and from time to time it has experienced anomalies in the operation and performance of these satellites.
 These failures and anomalies are expected to continue in the ordinary course, and Sirius XM Holdings cannot predict if any of these possible future events will have a material adverse effect on its operations or the life of its existing in-orbit satellites.
 In addition, the Sirius network of terrestrial repeaters communicates with a single third-party satellite.
-The XM network of terrestrial repeaters communicates with a single third-party satellite.
+The XM network of terrestrial repeaters communicates with a single XM satellite.
 If the satellites communicating with the applicable repeater network fail unexpectedly, the services would be disrupted for several hours or longer.